ppy/osu-wiki/wiki/Tournaments/MCNC/7K2024/en.md

    - If there are 64 or more players participating, 64 players will qualify.
    - If there are more than 80 players participating, the specific promotion rules will be determined based on the actual number of participants after the results of the qualifying round are announced.

-### Preseason stage
+### Play-off stage

-1. After the Qualifier stage, the tournament will proceed to the Preseason stage.
-The Preseason stage is a single-elimination phase with specific rules.
+1. After the Qualifier stage, the tournament will proceed to the Play-off stage.
+The Play-off stage is a single-elimination phase with specific rules.
-2. The warm-up map duration in the Preseason stage is capped at 3 minutes.
+2. The warm-up map duration in the Play-off stage is capped at 3 minutes.
 3. After the Qualifier stage, advancing players will be grouped based on Qualifier stage seeds, and each group will have a different set of match procedures.
    - If 32 players advance:
-     - The preseason stage will be canceled.
+     - The Play-off stage will be canceled.
    - If 32-48 players advance:
-     - Seeds 1-16: Directly advance to the elimination stage without participating in any preseason stage matches.
+     - Seeds 1-16: Directly advance to the elimination stage without participating in any Play-off stage matches.
-     - Seeds 17-48: Players in this group will participate in one preseason stage match, facing opponents corresponding to the group's seeds.
+     - Seeds 17-48: Players in this group will participate in one Play-off stage match, facing opponents corresponding to the group's seeds.
 The winner will advance to the elimination stage.
    - If 56 players advance:
-     - Seeds 1-8: Directly advance to the elimination stage without participating in any preseason stage matches.
+     - Seeds 1-8: Directly advance to the elimination stage without participating in any Play-off stage matches.
-     - Seeds 9-56: Players in this group will participate in one preseason stage match, facing opponents corresponding to the group's seeds.
+     - Seeds 9-56: Players in this group will participate in one Play-off stage match, facing opponents corresponding to the group's seeds.
 The winner will advance to the elimination stage.
    - If 64 players advance:
-     - All players will participate in one preseason stage match, facing opponents corresponding to the group's seeds.
+     - All players will participate in one Play-off stage match, facing opponents corresponding to the group's seeds.
 The winner will advance to the elimination stage.

 ### Stage instructions

-1. Following the Preseason stage, a Double Elimination stage will be played.
+1. Following the Play-off stage, a Double Elimination stage will be played.
 This means that the winner continues in the winners' bracket, and the losing player gets moved to the losers' bracket.
 2. Players in the losers’ bracket must play 2 matches each weekend starting from the Quarterfinals.
 3. Players that lose a match in the losers' bracket get eliminated from the tournament.
 4. The warmup maps are allowed up to 5 minutes.
 In the case you can choose not to play your warmup map.
 Players need to prepare the link to the warmup map before the match start, and send it to #multiplayer during the match for the referee to select the map.